 But we don’t see Kane growing up, and that part of his life isn’t truly accessible to the viewer, making them feel a little distanced from the protagonist.
 Furthermore, as the film goes on, Kane goes from being a well-liked figure to a lonely, sad man who has all the money in the world thanks to his ruthlessness in business.

-As such, one can only feel the impact of Kane’s actions…not his emotions.
+As such, one can only feel the impact of Kane’s actions… not his emotions.
 Even if both films put their characters in morally dubious positions, Awaara affords its protagonist the ability to explore the “grey spaces” in morality (if morality were a spectrum from black to white), really allowing him to go through emotional upheaval in a manner that Citizen Kane does not do.

 The fact that Awaara has been an immensely popular film in various other countries outside of India, including Russia and Turkey, clearly overshadows the impact Citizen Kane had, which was largely on Western audiences that may not have been too exposed to other forms of cinema.

-In that vein, I also wholeheartedly disagree with Citizen Kane being lauded as the best film ever made, though I do understand it was much ahead of its time back in the 40s.
 However, regurgitating the fallacy that there has never been — and never will be — a film better than Citizen Kane simply because that has been the mainstream over the past few decades is also a dated practice.

 2. Awaara Harnesses the Power of Theater